 Foster and Adoptive Families

-Right now, there are about 15,000 children in Pennsylvania’s temporary foster care right now (PA Statewide Adoption and Permanency Network).
-This makes foster and adoptive families an important family dynamic because of the need for families like this to exist.
+Foster and adoptive families are crucial because they fulfill an essential need.
+Right now, there are about 15,000 children in Pennsylvania’s temporary foster care.
+(PA Statewide Adoption and Permanency Network).
+This makes this family dynamic even more important.

 There is a difference between the structure of these two families.
 Foster families help children temporarily when they have a home that is not adequate for a child.
-There are several aspects of the family that are assessed to determine suitability.
-Adoptive families permanently take in a child who is not their own and raises them as parents raise a biological child.
+Several aspects of the family are assessed to determine suitability.
+Adoptive families permanently take in a child who is not their own and raise them as a biological child.
 These parents go through a legal process to officially adopt.

-Foster parents may also struggle with letting their foster child go, if the situation does not lead to adoption (PA Statewide Adoption and Permanency Network).
-These children are placed in foster homes as a temporary solution to the problem, but the problem may become resolved, and children are often returning to their homes or a better situation that was worked out.
-Foster parents play a critical role in providing safety and security for these children in a time when their life becomes difficult, which can create strong bonds, but when the time comes, these parents have to be able to let go quickly.
+Foster parents may also struggle with letting their foster child go if the situation does not lead to adoption (PA Statewide Adoption and Permanency Network).
+These children are placed in foster homes as a temporary solution to the problem, but the problem may become resolved.
+Children are often returning to their homes or a better situation that was worked out.
+Foster parents play a critical role in providing safety and security for these children in a time when their lives become difficult, which can create strong bonds, but when the time comes, these parents have to be able to let go quickly.

 Kinship Caregivers

-Another common structure of foster and adoptive children is kinship care.
-This term is used when children are being taken care of by grandparents or other extended family members.
+Another common structure of foster and adoptive families is kinship care.
+Kinship care involves grandparents or other extended family members caring for children.
 These caregivers can face struggles in this process, too.
 Feelings of shame and failure as a parent of their adult child, guilt, anger, and resentment are just a few of the challenging emotions kinship caregivers might experience in their position.

 The Child Welfare Information Gateway offers multiple articles with helpful tips and planning for kinship caregivers to have a successful foster period or adoption process.